getsentry/sentry-python/MIGRATION_GUIDE.md

   | `aws_event["headers"]["Host"]`              | `server.address`        |
   | `aws_context["function_name"]`              | `faas.name`             |

-- If you're using the GCP integration, the `sampling_context` argument of `traces_sampler` doesn't contain the `gcp_env` and `gcp_event` keys anymore.
+- If you're using the GCP integration and a custom traces/profiles sampler, the `sampling_context` argument of `traces_sampler` and `profiles_sampler` doesn't contain the `gcp_env` and `gcp_event` keys anymore.
 Instead, the following, if available, is accessible:

   | Old sampling context key          | New sampling context key   |
   | --------------------------------- | -------------------------- |